Samuel04-png/loansage/MIGRATION_TO_FIREBASE.md

 # Migration from Supabase to Firebase

-This document explains the changes made to migrate the LoanSage project from Supabase to Firebase.
+This document explains the changes made to migrate the TengaLoans project from Supabase to Firebase.

 ## ✅ What Was Changed